AlapatiNithika/BharatIntern-Tasks/README.md

 # BharatIntern-Tasks

-These tasks were undertaken as a part of Bharat INtern Virtual Internship Program
+These tasks were undertaken as a part of Bharat Intern Virtual Internship Program

 Titanic Classification Task: